 - Read more about the LEP population in Language Diversity and English Proficiency in the United States.

-What percentage of the adult foreign-born population is college educated?
+What share of the adult foreign-born population is college educated?

-In 2015, 29 percent (11.1 million) of the 37.7 million immigrants ages 25 and older had a bachelor's degree or higher, compared to 31 percent of native-born adults.
-Notably, the share of college-educated immigrants was much higher—48 percent—among those who entered the country between 2011 and 2015.
-At the other end of the educational spectrum, 29 percent of immigrants lacked a high school diploma or General Educational Development (GED) certificate, compared to 9 percent of their U.S.-born counterparts.
+In 2016, 30 percent (11.5 million) of the 38.2 million immigrants ages 25 and older had a bachelor's degree or higher, compared to 32 percent of U.S.-born adults.
+Notably, the share of college-educated immigrants was much higher—47 percent—among those who entered the country in the previous five years (between 2012 and 2016).
+At the other end of the educational spectrum, 29 percent of all immigrant adults lacked a high school diploma or General Educational Development (GED) certificate, compared to 9 percent of their U.S.-born counterparts.

 - Read more about the socioeconomic characteristics of highly skilled immigrants in College-Educated Immigrants in the United States.